 In 2020, the Level 5 qualification was replaced with a newer version that was created using a standard developed with Skills for Care and employers in the care sector.
 This qualification consists of 11 mandatory units and 7 optional units.

 The mandatory units are shown below (please scroll down to see details for the older SASE qualification):

-- Leadership and management in adult care (in progress)
+- Leadership and management in adult care (completed but not quality assured)

 - Professional development, supervision and performance management